santiagoBotina/heart_disease_classificator/README.md

 Prediction: Use the trained model to predict heart disease based on patient data.

 3. Dockerized Environment
-Easy Setup: Run the entire project (database, migrations, and scripts) using Docker Compose.
+Easy Setup: Run the entire project (database, object storage, Mlflow, API) using Docker Compose.

 Portability: Deploy the project anywhere Docker is supported.